crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 Royce believed that loyalty -- defined as the "willing and practical and thoroughgoing devotion by a person to a cause" -- was the most reliable way to live a happy, satisfied and worthwhile life.
 He writes that the loyal "are the only human beings who can have any reasonable hope of genuine success."
-But more than that, he also saw it as the _primary virtue_, the foundation on top of which all other good behaviour rests.
+He also saw it as the _primary virtue_, the foundation on top of which all other good behaviour must be built.

 What constitutes loyalty, and what constitutes a valid cause, I will try to explain in this article.